floriangollnow/zdc_brazil/README.md

 Analysis was designed by Florian Gollnow, Federico Cammelli, Kimberly Carlson and Rachael Garrett.
 Code was written by Florian Gollnow

 ## Data:
 all data used are openly accessible.
-Replication data is available upon request.
+Replication data is available [here](https://www.dropbox.com/sh/irog673gk6yy5az/AAB9FTCjn-0Bg-6RSLIQoDUUa?dl=0).
+Other data is available on request.

 ## Dependencies
 Code was written in R 4.1.0, land use and deforestation data was extracted via Google Earth Engine (GEE).
 R Packages required include tidyverse, sf, raster, and did among others.